projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

      sudo dnf install doxygen python3-pip python3-wheel make graphviz

-And for any of these Linux environments, install the remaining python-based
+And for any of these Linux environments, install the remaining Python-based
 tools:

 .. code-block:: bash